convox/convox/docs/reference/primitives/README.md

 ## Rack Primitives

-[Racks](rack) contain a couple of simple primitives, that enable the Convox processes and your own services to run seamlessly.

 | Primitive                    | Description                                                         |
 |:-----------------------------|:--------------------------------------------------------------------|
 | [Instance](rack/instance.md) | Node that provides capacity for running [Processes](app/process.md) |